 Cosmetics contain a host of chemicals that may damage the environment and even human health.
 A simple stroll down the cosmetic or shampoo aisle will reveal just how prevalent these chemicals are.

-P-phenylenediamine, derived from coal tar, poisons plankton and other small marine animals.
+P-phenylenediamine, derived from petroleum, poisons plankton and other small marine animals.
 Hand sanitizers and deodorants often contain Triclocan, a chemical which can destroy entire ecosystems.
 Dioxane in shampoo and bubble bath disrupts the endocrine system and kills insects like bees.

 These chemicals make up just a few of the known toxins cosmetics contain.
 As many remain unstudied still, the full extent of the impact cosmetics and toiletries have on the environment may be far more extensive than previously suspected.